mysociety/yournextmp-popit/README.md

 ## Getting a development version running:

+First make sure you have a running virtualbox environment.
+This requires having the current kernel's header package, and the hardawre virtualization turned on at the BIOS level.

+   sudo apt-get install virtualbox

+Then install vagrant, preferably from the .deb package from the official website.

+   Follow the install instructions here: https://docs.vagrantup.com/v2/installation/

 Make a new directory called `yournextmp`, change into that directory and clone the repository with:

     git clone --recursive <REPOSITORY-URL>